jsmcnair/blog/content/blog/planning-a-homelab.md

 * **Scalable** - If I need more compute power I should be able to easily add more.
 * **Virtualisation** - I want to be able to run multiple VMs on the hardware.

 I've aquired a trio of HP EliteDesk 800 G4s with 16GB RAM and 256GB, which stack quite neatly on a desk.
-I can expand them with more storage and memory, or just buy some more to grow the cluster size.
+I can expand them with more storage and memory, or just buy more units to grow the base cluster size.

 ## Clusters